-- Parkview Police and Public Safety will immediately contact the Dean of Pharmacy Programs or their designee as well as - Parkview Police and Public Safety will immediately contact the Dean of Pharmacy Programs or their designee as well as the Director of University Safety. - Campus-wide notification will be carried out - Faculty and staff shall secure all interior doors immediately - Parkview Police and Public Safety will block streets accessing the campus, allowing only emergency personnel through and shall remain at those locations until relieved by University Safety/University Physical Plant or a University official. - University Safety shall assist police as may be required.
-This may include:
+- Parkview Police and Public Safety will immediately contact the Dean of Health Sciences and Pharmacy or their designee as well as the Director of University Safety. - Campus-wide notification will be carried out - Faculty and staff shall secure all interior doors immediately - Parkview Police and Public Safety will block streets accessing the campus, allowing only emergency personnel through and shall remain at those locations until relieved by University Safety/University Physical Plant or a University official. - University Safety shall assist police as may be required.
+This may include: - o Liaison with emergency response personnel and university officials

-- o Liaison with emergency response personnel and university officials - o Liaison with Office of Strategic Communications or designee with updates every half hour - o Liaison with Emergency Operations Team - o Any other assigned tasks
+- o Liaison with Office of Strategic Communications or designee with updates every half hour

+- o Liaison with Emergency Operations Team

+- o Any other assigned tasks